BDLS-bft/bdls-pk2021/README.md

 it has been designed in a deterministic scheme, without parallel computing, networking, and the correctness of program implementation can be proven with proper test cases.

-For more information on the BDLS consensus, you could view here https://medium.com/sperax/bdls-protocol-best-efficiency-best-security-best-performance-4cc2770608dd

 ## Features

 1. Pure algorithm implementation in deterministic and predictable behavior, easily to be integrated into existing projects, refer to [DFA](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) for more.